Trump’s top federal prosecutors are overwhelmingly white men | WTOP

 The Trump administration’s inability to hire top prosecutors who reflect the nation has also deepened mistrust in communities frustrated by the Justice Department’s shift away from investigating police practices and Attorney General William Barr’s dismissal of the idea of systemic racism in law enforcement.

-White House spokesman Judd Deere did not answer questions about the diversity of U.S. attorneys under Trump’s watch, but said in a statement that the administration has “worked closely with U.S. Senators to identify the best candidates to serve as the chief law enforcement officer in their districts back home, and we are very proud of the work that they are doing to keep all Americans safe.”
+White House spokesman Judd Deere said in a statement the administration has “worked closely with U.S. Senators to identify the best candidates to serve as the chief law enforcement officer in their districts back home.”

-Former prosecutors say that even among qualified and well-meaning professionals, bias can skew prosecutorial decisions where there isn’t a varied group considering cases.
+Former prosecutors say bias can skew prosecutorial decisions where there isn’t a varied group considering cases.
 It’s something Danny Williams Sr. saw a year after he became a U.S. attorney in Oklahoma in 2012.

-Tulsa police had arrested two groups, one white and the other Black, in separate armed robberies, and the cases ended up before federal prosecutors.
-The facts were similar, so Williams said he was surprised that the proposed charges that reached his desk were different: The Black defendants were facing more potential prison time.
+Tulsa police had arrested two groups, one white and the other Black, in similar armed robberies.
+Williams said he was surprised the proposed charges that reached his desk were different: The Black defendants faced more potential prison time.

-“I don’t want this story to come off as I thought the guy was racist.
-I just think that he didn’t grasp, in the charging decision, the way he treated these two different groups differently,” Williams said.
-“It’s just an example of, this is why you need diversity.”

-The same charges were ultimately brought in both cases, according to Williams.
+“I just think that he didn’t grasp, in the charging decision, the way he treated these two different groups differently,” Williams said, adding the same charges ultimately were brought in both cases.

 After a white South Carolina police officer gunned down Walter Scott, who was Black, in 2015, the Justice Department secured a 20-year prison sentence for the officer.